jasonayre/conditioner-is-better/readme.md

-### Conditioner Is better
+### Conditioner Is Better

 A simple, powerful, and relatively fast, condition matching DSL / Array search.

-Examples:
+Abstracted from the rules engine of [DarkMatterGame](http://www.playdarkmatter.com)

+Inspired by https://github.com/deitch/searchjs , ConditionerIsBetter supports most of the basic functionality of that library, and a similar/simpler DSL - But is at least 100-1000x faster (Can't remember exactly, I did the benchmark awhile back while writing this code to replace the use of searchjs validating actions and rules in the game engine ^, as it was a huge performance bottleneck)

+Library consists of 2 simple functions, *where* and *matchesConditions*

+Examples from the specs:

 #### matchesConditions
 ```
 import {matchesConditions} from 'conditioner-is-better';

+subject = {
+  name: 'tupac',
+  traits: ['poet', 'warrior'],
+  targets: [ {type: 'character', attack: 1}, {type: 'character', attack: 2} ],
+  zone: 'units',
+  attack: 10
+}

 conditions = [{ any: { zone: ['units', 'structures'] }}];
 expect(matchesConditions(subject, conditions)).toEqual(true);